 - Local Authority Governors: local people appointed by the local authority (Cheshire East Council)

 - Staff Governors: teaching and non-teaching staff at the school.
-These Governors are elected by their fellow staff members and include our Head Teacher and Deputy Head Teacher.
+These Governors are elected by their fellow staff members.

 - 2 Parent Governors